Is Repeated Bayesian Interim Analysis Consequence-Free?: Simulation

 \subsection{Results}

-Table 2 presents results for single-arm trials with a binary endpoint, using the design without interim analyses as the reference.
-Unless otherwise specified, the following discussion focuses on comparing designs with interim analyses to those without, in order to assess the impact of conducting multiple interim looks.
+Table 2 presents results for single-arm trials with a binary endpoint, using the fixed design without interim analyses as the reference.
+Unless otherwise noted, the discussion focuses on comparing designs with interim analyses to the corresponding fixed design.
+This allows us to isolate and assess the impact of conducting multiple interim looks, rather than comparing absolute operating characteristics across different scenarios.
 Our findings are consistent with the theoretical investigation in Section \ref{sec:impact}, indicating that interim analyses can have a substantial effect on the operating characteristics of the design.

-In the ideal scenario where the user-specified prior matches the data-generating prior (i.e., $\pi(\theta)=\pi_g(\theta)=$Beta(3, 3)), adding interim analyses does not affect the coverage rates of either one-sided or symmetric credible intervals, or the bias.
-However, incorporating interim analyses does lead to inflation in pFDR, type I error A and B, power, and MSE.
-For example, incorporating interim analyses increased the pFDR from 0.046 to 0.095 and type I error A from 0.018 to 0.041.
-This differential impact across various metrics may help explain discrepancies in the literature—while some authors have claimed that interim analyses and early stopping have no effect on the operating characteristics of a design, others have argued that they do.
-Although both Type I error rates A and B are inflated, the inflation of the latter is substantially smaller than that of the former, suggesting that Type I error B (the Type I error rate based on credible intervals) is more robust.
-This robustness stems from the fact that Type I error rate B partially inherits the properties of credible intervals, which are well calibrated and remain unaffected by interim analyses when $\pi(\theta)=\pi_g(\theta)$.
+In the ideal scenario where the user-specified prior matches the data-generating prior (i.e., $\pi(\theta)=\pi_g(\theta)=$Beta(3, 3)), adding interim analyses does not affect the coverage rates of 95\% credible intervals, or the bias.
+However, incorporating interim analyses lead to inflation in pFDR, FDR, ATIE, and MSE.
+For example, incorporating interim analyses increased the pFDR from 0.046 to 0.095, FDR from 0.012 to 0.028, ATIE from 0.018 to 0.041, and MSE from 0.002 to 0.003.